-In man, the Class II (beta-blockade) electrophysiological effects of sotalol are manifested by increased sinus cycle length (slowed heart rate), decreased AV nodal conduction and increased AV nodal refractoriness.
-The Class III electro-physiological effects in man include prolongation of the atrial and ventricular monophasic action potentials, and effective refractory period prolongation of atrial muscle, ventricular muscle, and atrio-ventricular accessory pathways (where present) in both the anterograde and retrograde directions.
+In man, the Class II (beta-blockade) electrophysiological effects of sotalol include increased sinus cycle length (slowed heart rate), decreased AV nodal conduction, and increased AV nodal refractoriness.
+The Class III electrophysiological effects in man include prolongation of the atrial and ventricular monophasic action potentials, and effective refractory period prolongation of atrial muscle, ventricular muscle, and atrio-ventricular accessory pathways (when present) in both the anterograde and retrograde directions.
 With oral doses of 160 to 640 mg/day, the surface ECG shows dose-related mean increases of 40-100 ms in QT and 10-40 ms in QTc.

-Twenty-five children in an unblinded, multicenter trial with supraventricular (SVT) and/or ventricular (VT) tachyarrhythmias, aged between 3 days and 12 years (mostly neonates and infants), received an ascending titration regimen with daily doses of 30, 90 and 210 mg/m2 with dosing every 8 hours for a total of 9 doses.
-During steady-state, the respective average increases above baseline of the QTc interval, in ms (%), were 2(+1%), 14(+4%) and 29(+7%) ms at the 3 dose levels.
-The respective mean maximum increases above baseline of the QTc interval, in ms (%), were 23(+6%), 36(+9%) and 55(+14%) ms at the 3 dose levels.
-The steady-state percent increases in the RR interval were 3, 9 and 12%.
-The smallest children (BSA <0.33m2) showed a tendency for larger Class III effects (ΔQTc) and an increased frequency of prolongations of the QTc interval as compared with the larger children (BSA ≥0.33m2).
-The beta-blocking effects also tended to be greater in the smaller children (BSA<0.33m2).
-Both the Class III and beta-blocking effects of sotalol were linearly related with the plasma concentrations.
+Twenty-five children in an unblinded, multicenter trial with supraventricular (SVT) and/or ventricular (VT) tachyarrhythmias, aged between 3 days and 12 years (mostly neonates and infants), received an ascending titration regimen with daily doses of 30, 90 and 210 mg/m 2 with dosing every 8 hours for a total of 9 doses.
+During steady-state, the respective average increases above baseline of the QTc interval were 2, 14, and 29 ms at the 3 dose levels.
+The respective mean maximum increases in QTc above baseline were 23, 36, and 55 ms. The steady-state percent increases in the RR interval were 3, 9 and 12%.
+The smallest children (BSA <0.33 m 2) showed a tendency for larger Class III effects (ΔQTc) and an increased frequency of prolongations of the QTc interval compared with children with BSA ≥0.33 m 2.
+The beta-blocking effects also tended to be greater in the smaller children (BSA<0.33 m 2).

 Hemodynamics: In a study of systemic hemodynamic function measured invasively in 12 patients with a mean LV ejection fraction of 37% and ventricular tachycardia (9 sustained and 3 non-sustained), a median dose of 160 mg twice daily of sotalol produced a 28% reduction in heart rate and a 24% decrease in cardiac index at 2 hours post-dosing at steady-state.
 Concurrently, systemic vascular resistance and stroke volume showed non-significant increases of 25% and 8%, respectively.

-In healthy subjects, the oral bioavailability of sotalol is 90-100%.
+In healthy subjects, the oral bioavailability of sotalol is >90%.
 After oral administration, peak plasma concentrations are reached in 2.5 to 4 hours, and steady-state plasma concentrations are attained within 2-3 days (i.e., after 5-6 doses when administered twice daily).
-Over the oral dosage range 160-640 mg/day sotalol displays dose proportionality with respect to plasma concentrations.
-Distribution occurs to a central (plasma) and to a peripheral compartment, with a mean elimination half-life of 12 hours.
-Dosing every 12 hours results in trough plasma concentrations which are approximately one-half of those at peak.
+Over the oral dosage range 160-640 mg/day, sotalol displays dose proportionality with respect to plasma concentrations.
+When administered with a standard meal, the absorption of sotalol was reduced by approximately 20% compared to administration in the fasting state.

 Sotalol does not bind to plasma proteins and is not metabolized.
 Sotalol shows very little intersubject variability in plasma levels.
 Sotalol crosses the blood brain barrier poorly.

 Age per se does not significantly alter the pharmacokinetics of sotalol, but impaired renal function in geriatric patients can increase the terminal elimination half-life, resulting in increased drug accumulation.

 The combined analysis of two unblinded, multicenter trials (a single dose and a multiple dose study) with 59 children, aged between 3 days and 12 years, showed the pharmacokinetics of sotalol to be first order.
-A daily dose of 30 mg/m2 of sotalol was administered in the single dose study and daily doses of 30, 90 and 210 mg/m2 were administered q8h in the multi-dose study.
+A daily dose of 30 mg/ m 2 of sotalol was administered in the single dose study and daily doses of 30, 90 and 210 mg/ m 2 were administered q8h in the multi-dose study.
 After rapid absorption with peak levels occurring on average between 2-3 hours following administration, sotalol was eliminated with a mean half-life of 9.5 hours.
 Steady-state was reached after 1-2 days.
 The average peak to trough concentration ratio was 2.
 BSA was the most important covariate and more relevant than age for the pharmacokinetics of sotalol.
-The smallest children (BSA <0.33 m2) exhibited a greater drug exposure (+59%) than the larger children who showed a uniform drug concentration profile.
+The smallest children (BSA <0.33 m 2) exhibited a greater drug exposure (+59%) than the larger children who showed a uniform drug concentration profile.
 The intersubject variation for oral clearance was 22%.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-No evidence of carcinogenic potential was observed in rats during a 24-month study at 137-275 mg/kg/ day (approximately 30 times the maximum recommended human oral dose (MRHD) as mg/kg or 5 times the MRHD as mg/m2) or in mice, during a 24-month study at 4141-7122 mg/kg/day (approximately 450- 750 times the MRHD as mg/kg or 36-63 times the MRHD as mg/m2).
-Sotalol has not been evaluated in any specific assay of mutagenicity or clastogenicity.
-Reproduction studies in rats and rabbits during organogenesis at 100 and 22 times the MRHD as mg/kg (9 and 7 times the MRHD as mg/m2), respectively, did not reveal any teratogenic potential associated with sotalol HCl.
-In rabbits, a high dose of sotalol HCl (160 mg/kg/day) at 16 times the MRHD as mg/kg (6 times the MRHD as mg/m2) produced a slight increase in fetal death likely due to maternal toxicity.
-Eight times the maximum dose (80 mg/kg/day or 3 times the MRHD as mg/m2) did not result in an increased incidence of fetal deaths.
-In rats, 1000 mg/kg/day sotalol HCl, 100 times the MRHD (18 times the MRHD as mg/m2), increased the number of early resorptions, while at 14 times the maximum dose (2.5 times the MRHD as mg/m2), no increase in early resorptions was noted.
+No evidence of carcinogenic potential was observed in rats during a 24-month study at 137-275 mg/kg/ day (approximately 30 times the maximum recommended human oral dose (MRHD) as mg/kg or 5 times the MRHD as mg/ m 2) or in mice, during a 24-month study at 4141-7122 mg/kg/day (approximately 450- 750 times the MRHD as mg/kg or 36-63 times the MRHD as mg/ m 2).

+No significant reduction in fertility occurred in rats at oral doses of 1000 mg/kg/day (approximately 100 times the MRHD as mg/kg or 9 times the MRHD as mg/ m 2) prior to mating, except for a small reduction in the number of offspring per litter.
+Reproduction studies in rats and rabbits during organogenesis at 100 and 22 times the MRHD as mg/kg (9 and 7 times the MRHD as mg/ m 2), respectively, did not reveal any teratogenic potential associated with sotalol HCl.
+In rabbits, a high dose of sotalol HCl (160 mg/kg/day) at 16 times the MRHD as mg/kg (6 times the MRHD as mg/ m 2) produced a slight increase in fetal death likely due to maternal toxicity.
+Eight times the maximum dose (80 mg/kg/day or 3 times the MRHD as mg/ m 2) did not result in an increased incidence of fetal deaths.
+In rats, 1000 mg/kg/day sotalol HCl, 100 times the MRHD (18 times the MRHD as mg/ m 2), increased the number of early resorptions, while at 14 times the maximum dose (2.5 times the MRHD as mg/ m 2), no increase in early resorptions was noted.
 However, animal reproduction studies are not always predictive of human response.

-Clinical Studies in Ventricular Arrhythmias
+Clinical Studies in Ventricular Arrhythmias with Oral Sotalol

 Sotalol has been studied in life-threatening and less severe arrhythmias.
 In patients with frequent premature ventricular complexes (VPC), orally administered sotalol was significantly superior to placebo in reducing VPCs, paired VPCs and non-sustained ventricular tachycardia (NSVT); the response was dose-related through 640 mg/day with 80-85% of patients having at least a 75% reduction of VPCs.
 Sotalol was also superior, at the doses evaluated, to propranolol (40-80 mg TID) and similar to quinidine (200-400 mg QID) in reducing VPCs.
 In patients with life-threatening arrhythmias [sustained ventricular tachycardia/fibrillation (VT/VF)], sotalol was studied acutely [by suppression of programmed electrical stimulation (PES) induced VT and by suppression of Holter monitor evidence of sustained VT] and, in acute responders, chronically.